CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 ## Right-sizing Compute Nodes for the Parallel Cluster Configuration

-The size of hardware depends on the domain size and resolution for  your CMAQ case, and how quickly your turn-around requirements are.
+Selecting of the compute nodes depends on the domain size and resolution for the CMAQ case, and what your model run time requirements are.
-Larger hardware and memory configurations are also required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.
+Larger hardware and memory configurations may also be required for instrumented versions of CMAQ incuding CMAQ-ISAM and CMAQ-DDM3D.
-The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain
+The Parallel Cluster allows you to run the compute nodes only as long as the job requires, and you can also update the compute nodes as needed for your domain.

 ## Slurm Compute Node Provisioning

 AWS ParallelCluster relies on SLURM to make the job allocation and scaling decisions.
 The jobs are launched, terminated, and resources maintained according to the Slurm instructions in the CMAQ run script.
-The YAML file for Parallel Cluster is used to set the identity of the head node and the compute node, and the maximum number of machines that can be submitted to the queue.
+The YAML file for Parallel Cluster is used to set the identity of the head node and the compute node, and the maximum number of compute nodes that can be submitted to the queue.
+The head node can't be updated after a cluster is created.
+The compute nodes, and the maximum number of compute nodes can be updated after a cluster is created.

 Number of compute nodes dispatched by the slurm scheduler is specified in the run script using #SBATCH --nodes=XX #SBATCH --ntasks-per-node=YY where the maximum value of tasks per node or YY limited by many CPUs are on the compute node.

+As an example:

 For c5n.18xlarge, there are 36 CPUs/node, so maximum value of YY is 36 or --ntask-per-node=36.